anormaltwig/LC-LateCompany/README.md

 # LateCompany

-Lets players join after you start the game.
+Lets players join you after the game has started.

 ## Info